Yuri05/developer-docs/NET-specifics/debugging.md

 # Debugging

+## Introduction

+In this part of the documentation we will talk about debugging in both the C# and R language worlds of OSPSuite.
+We will present some strategies, but also existing resources that facilitate debugging.

 # Debugging in OSPSuite.Core

 In order to be able to test some of the functionalities of the OSPSuite that reside in [OSPSuite.Core](https://github.com/Open-Systems-Pharmacology/OSPSuite.Core) there has been created in Core the OSPSuite.Starter project.
 You simply have to set it up as a startup project: